abreits/rxjs-idsets/projects/rxjs-idsets/README.md

 #### `observed`
 - `true` when the BaseIdSet is observed (subscribed to), `false` otherwise.

+#### `pause()`
+- Pauses all Observables in the set, modifications to the set when paused will be published after calling the `resume()` method.

+#### `resume()`
+- Resumes all Observables in the set, alle modifications to the set after calling `pause()` will be published after calling the `resume()` method.
+Later updates will be published immediately.

 #### `complete()`
 - Completes all Observables in the set, modifications to the set will no longer be propageted through these observables.
 Only the `all$` Observable will still function.

 ### Standard `Set` properties and methods
-The methods and properties that are more or less identical to the default `Set` classes are given below.
-No description apart from the type annotation is given.
+The methods and properties that are more or less identical to the default javascript `Set` class.
+See below, no description apart from the type annotation is given.

 #### `size: number`